Thunderbirds have proved tough to beat with Mathew Barzal in lineup

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-His early goal on a wrister at 4:23 of the third period tied the game and upped his team’s confidence level.
+His early goal on a wrister at 4:23 of the third period tied the score and upped his team’s confidence level.

 Then, in overtime, Barzal quickly put the rebound away before Everett could ever really get going.